 Security Relevant Data Item SRDI Description Size Generation/ Entry Storage Output Zeroization RNG seed Seed for the ANSI X9.31 RNG 8 bytes Not entered.
-Generated using a non- approved RNG on every reboot Ephemeral : Stored in RAM No Zeroized on reboot or power cycle.
+Generated using NDRNG on every reboot Ephemeral : Stored in RAM No Zeroized on reboot or power cycle.
 RNG seed key 3-key Triple-DES seed key for the ANSI X9.31 RNG 3 keys of 8 bytes each Not entered.
-Generated using a non- approved RNG on every reboot Ephemeral : Stored in RAM No Zeroized on reboot or power cycle.
+Generated using NDRNG on every reboot Ephemeral : Stored in RAM No Zeroized on reboot or power cycle.
 Software load test key RSA public key used to verify software upgrade, uses SHA- 256 2048 bits Not generated.
 Entered encrypted with SSL session key during software package install Persistent: Stored in plain text on internal storage.
 No It is a public key so no need to zeroize.
 Password User password 8-32 chars Not generated.
-Entered by the user encrypted Persistent: Hashed using SHA256 and stored No (The option of specifying the password as part of Stored in hashed form so no need to zeroize.
+Entered by the user encrypted with session key (SSL or SSH) or in clear text (console port).
+Persistent: Hashed using SHA256 and stored on internal storage.
+No (The option of specifying the password as part of some CLI commands is disallowed by module policy - Section 4.2) Stored in hashed form so no need to zeroize.
+Key encrypting key AES symmetric key used to 128 bits Not entered.
+Generated using ANSI Persistent: Stored in plaintext in No Zeroized when going in or out of